googlegenomics/gcp-variant-transforms/docs/malformed_files.md

 If this flag is set, pipeline will infer `TYPE` and `NUMBER` for undefined fields based on field values seen in VCF files.
 It will also output a representive header that contains infered definitions as well as definitions from headers.
-Use this flag if there are fields with missing definition.
+Use this flag if there are fields with missing definition or if pipeline should ignore header definitions that are incompatible with field values, and instead should infer the correct header definitions for the corresponding fields.

 ## Specifying `--allow_incompatible_records`